Rivalries in the National Rugby League: Manly-Warringah Sea Eagles vs Parramatta Eels

 Manly and Parramatta have built a fierce rivalry since the 1970s.
-They met in the 1976 Grand Final in which Manly denied the Parramatta club a maiden premiership.
+They met in the 1976 Grand Final, in which Manly denied the Parramatta club a maiden premiership.
 However, the Eels won both the 1982 and 1983 Grand Finals against Manly.

-Since the 1983 grand final, Parramatta and Manly have only played against each other in one other finals game which was in 2005 when Parramatta finished as minor premiers and Manly finished in eighth place.
+Since the 1983 grand final, Parramatta and Manly have only played against each other in one other finals game, which was in 2005 when Parramatta finished as minor premiers, and Manly finished in eighth place.
 Parramatta won the match 46–22.

-On 18 May 2003, Parramatta and Manly played in the first ever golden point match in NRL history.
+On 18 May 2003, Parramatta and Manly played in the first-ever golden point match in NRL history.
 Manly would win the match 36–34 at Brookvale Oval courtesy of a Ben Walker penalty goal.

-In round 2 of the 2018 NRL season, Parramatta suffered their worst ever loss to Manly.
-The game was played in temperatures of nearly 40 degrees where Manly ran out 54-0 winners.
+In round 2 of the 2018 NRL season, Parramatta suffered its worst-ever loss to Manly.The game was played in temperatures of nearly 40 degrees, where Manly ran out 54–0 winners.

-In the 2019 NRL season, Parramatta beat Manly in round 25 to take Manly's fifth spot on the ladder and would go on to beat Brisbane 58–0 in the elimination final.
-The victory is currently the biggest win in finals history.
+In the 2019 NRL season, Parramatta beat Manly in round 25 to take Manly's fifth spot on the ladder and would go on to beat Brisbane 58–0 in the elimination final.The victory is currently the biggest win in finals history.

 In round 11 of the 2022 NRL season, Manly lead Parramatta by ten points in the second half before Parramatta scored two tries to make it 20-20.
-Parramatta player Mitchell Moses then converted a goal from the side line to win the match 22–20.
+Parramatta player Mitchell Moses then converted a goal from the sideline to win the match 22–20.

-In round 21 of the 2022 NRL season, the two sides met at Brookvale Oval where Manly needed to defeat Parramatta if they were to stand any chance of reaching the finals.
-Parramatta would win the game 36–20 with the maligned Jakob Arthur providing two try assists for Parramatta which ended Manly's finals hopes.
+In round 21 of the 2022 NRL season, the two sides met at Brookvale Oval, where Manly needed to defeat Parramatta if they were to stand any chance of reaching the finals.Parramatta would win the game 36–20 with the maligned Jakob Arthur providing two try assists for Parramatta, which ended Manly's finals hopes.

-Since the 2000s, the rivalry has seen numerous player swaps or players who have featured for both clubs which in the early days was a rare occurrence of the fixture.
+Since the 2000s, the rivalry has seen numerous player swaps or players who have featured for both clubs, which in the early days was a rare occurrence of the fixture.
 Such players who have been at both clubs since 2000 include Jamie Lyon, Daniel Heckenberg, Shayne Dunley, Kylie Leuluai, Michael Witt, Aaron Cannings, Jack Afamasaga, Feleti Mateo, Richard Faʻaoso, Blake Green, Joe Galuvao, Tony Williams, Jeff Robson, Jonathan Wright, Justin Horo, Chris Hicks, Cheyse Blair, Darcy Lussick, Kelepi Tanginoa, Brayden Wiliame, Daniel Harrison, William Hopoate, David Gower, Anthony Watmough, Clinton Gutherson, Kieran Foran, Siosaia Vave, Shaun Lane, Andrew Davey, Joey Lussick, Michael Oldfield and Jake Arthur.